Azure-Samples/active-directory-aspnetcore-webapp-openidconnect-v2/4-WebApp-your-API/4-1-MyOrg/README.md

 1. Open the **Startup.cs** file and:

-   * at the top of the file, add the following using directive:
+   * at the top of the file, add the following using directive were added:

      ```CSharp
       using Microsoft.Identity.Web;